stanistan/drake/FAQ.md

 Of course, we don't expect **you** to love Clojure, or Lisp, or want to work in it.
 Drake will happily support any language you can dream of, as long your scripts can be called via the shell.
-And Drake includes inline support for a variety of languages besdies Clojure, including Ruby and Python.
+And Drake includes inline support for a variety of languages besides Clojure, including Ruby and Python.